Phoebe Bright: Reception

-A writer for the BBC described Phoebe's most notable moment as "Being held hostage at number 30 by Bob Landers."
+A writer for the BBC described Phoebe's most notable moment as "being held hostage at number 30 by Bob Landers."
 A columnist from Inside Soap wrote "Simone plays the freakiest girl in school, an oddball who doesn't worry about looks and fashion, has weird ideas and even keeps a snake as a pet.
 Romance is last on her list of priorities."
 While their colleague stated "Neighbours teen lovers Todd and Phoebe thought that nothing could come between them.
 They knew that their love was strong enough to see them through any crisis - even a completely unplanned pregnancy."
 Ben Thompson of The Independent opined that the "schoolgirl mother" caused the "most outrageous moment" of 1993 when she fought for the right to give birth on Todd's tombstone.

 Hilary Kingsley from Woman branded her "funny Phoebe - funny glasses, funny hairstyle, funny undertaker father and funny-peculiar pet."
 She added that the character evolved into three stages being funny Phoebe, fateful Phoebe and fulfilled Phoebe.
 Kingsley also noted that "by rights [Robertson] should be punch-drunk from playing more emotion-packed scenes than any other young character since the long-running Aussie soap opera began."
 Robin Oliver of The Sydney Morning Herald used Phoebe coming to terms with her pregnancy as an example of Neighbours becoming more "moralistic".
 A reporter from TVTimes branded Phoebe "the freaky girl who keeps a snake for a pet".
 They added that the character's teenage pregnancy was a "hard hitting story".
 Another branded her the "freakiest in school", adding "with her odd ideas and even stranger hobbies [...]
 Phoebe has caused something of a stir in Ramsay Street."
 An Evening Express journalist included Phoebe giving birth to Hope in their "Highlights" feature profiling the day's must watch television shows.
 Referencing Phoebe's endless dramas, a Daily Mirror reporter stated "you have to hand it to Neighbours' Phoebe - the girl's got stamina."
 They added "It seems only yesterday she was a gawky, bespectacled schoolgirl with a pet snake, a peculiar undertaker father and a crush on classmate Todd."
 Donna Hay from What's on TV included Phoebe and Todd in their "marriages made in heaven" feature.
 Hay noted that Todd only wanted "Bright the Fright" once Josh was interested in her.
 She added that their romance "should have had a happy ending" but writers decided otherwise.
 In May 1993, TVTimes featured a story about their readers' beliefs that there was too much sex on television.
 In their soap opera feature, they stated "many people worry about sex in early-evening soaps."
 They included a viewer complaint that "young kids" in Neighbours, such as Phoebe and Todd having sex was "bad".
+In 2024, Peter Hart from OK! assessed that the character was "the Neighbours school swot", adding that "in just two years, Phoebe turned from a bookish schoolgirl into a tortured teen."